 JA Solar Holdings Co.
-(JASO), China’s largest solar-cell maker, may produce outside China to avoid U.S. anti-dumping tariffs.
+(JASO:US), China’s largest solar-cell maker, may produce outside China to avoid U.S. anti-dumping tariffs.

 The company will await a final decision from the U.S. Commerce Department on the tariffs, Chief Executive Officer Peng Fang said.
 The agency last month plans antidumping duties of 31 percent to 250 percent on Chinese solar manufacturers after ruling they sold products below cost.